 Shoes you can dance in (on a beach).

 Welcome.
-Extra beds (THB850 a night for ages 4-12) and cots (free) can be added to all rooms.
+Extra beds (THB 1200 a night for ages 4-12 and THB 2200 for over 12s) and cots (free) can be added to all rooms.
 Babysitting is available on request.

 Wannabe Tarzans and Janes: book that treehouse, quick.
 Talk to staff about Dining by Design, which will see you dining practically anywhere on the resort – private beachside table for two, perhaps?